- Hiatal Hernia: Hidden Cause of Chronic Illness

 - Categorized in: General Health

-Which do you think would be a better breeding ground for mosquitos, a bubbling, mountain brook or a pool of stagnant swamp water?
-We all recognize that the stagnant water is a better breeding ground for mosquitos than a fast moving mountain stream.
-In other words, we all recognize that habitat or terrain is a factor in the growth of any living creature.
+Which do you think would be a better breeding ground for mosquitos; a bubbling mountain brook or a pool of stagnant swamp water?
+We all recognize that stagnant water is a better breeding ground for mosquitos than a fast moving mountain stream.
+Similarly, we know that habitat or terrain is a factor in the growth of all living creatures.

 The same thing holds true for our bodies.
-Our bodies have an internal environment, which has also been called our biological terrain.
-Our biological terrain is based on the composition and quality of the fluids our cells live in and depend on, which include blood, lymph, gastric juices, etc. When these fluids are in proper balance, our cells prosper.
-When they are out of balance, not only do our own cells fail to thrive, they also create an environment conducive to the growth of unhealthy things such as fungi, bacteria, viruses, parasites or cancer cells.
+Our bodies have an internal environment which herbalists refer to as our biological terrain.
+Our biological terrain is based on the composition and quality of the fluids our cells live in and depend on, including blood, lymph, gastric juices, etc. When these fluids are in proper balance, our cells prosper.
+When they are out of balance, our cells not only fail to thrive, they create an environment conducive to the growth of unhealthy things such as fungi, bacteria, viruses, parasites or cancer cells.

 Biological terrain is not a new concept, but it is one that is largely overlooked in our “germ” focused society.
 We tend to believe that avoiding or killing microorganisms is the only way to prevent disease.
-We fail to realize that before disease organisms can get a foothold, the body must provide an environment has to be favorable to their growth.
-If the biological terrain is healthy, then disease “germs” do not have the proper conditions available for their growth.
+We fail to realize that before disease organisms can get a foothold, the body must provide an environment that is favorable to their growth.
+If the biological terrain is healthy, then disease “germs” cannot proliferate.
 This is a major factor in a body's resistance to any illness.